GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 The Master DARK files will be saved in the same folder where ``reduce`` was called and inside the ``./calibration/processed_dark`` folder.
 The former is used to save cashed calibration files.
-If you have
-|your local database configured|, you can add the Master DARK files to it.
-This
-can be done using the following command:
+If you have `your local database configured <caldb>`_, you can add the Master DARK files to it.
+This can be done using the following command:

 .. code-block:: bash

     $ caldb add ./calibration/processed_dark/S20130930S0242_dark.fits

-``caldb`` only accepts **one file per command**.
+`caldb`_ only accepts **one file per command**.
 If you want to add more files, you can repeat the command for each of them.

 .. tip::